Beating Depression

 repeat positive bible verses

-listen to classical music
+listen to inspiring music

 Expand your horizons ...